** 2021 UPDATE – Unfortunately it is now much harder to get a driving license in Trat.

-There is a caveat, this only applies if the writing on your current overseas license is in English.
-As it’s assumed by the authorities in Trat that anyone from England / US / Canada -not the French bit / Oz / New Zealand etc is a far better driver than ‘the continentals’ .
-I like their way of thinking, although Johnny Foreigner may disagree.
+There is a caveat regarding hw easy it is to get a license.
+This only applies if the writing on your current overseas license is in English.
+As it’s assumed by the authorities in Trat that anyone from England / US / Canada – not the French bit / Oz / New Zealand etc is a far better driver than ‘the continentals’ .

 I don’t really bother with boring / practical posts about how to do stuff in Thailand because if you are living here as there are already dozens of sites with this info on them already and no doubt a bloke in a bar will also weigh in with some expert knowledge too.
 However, when it comes to getting a Thai driving license then Trat seems to be different from elsewhere in the country.
 So here’s something that may be of use.